Have you ever lived and worked in the UK for 3 or more years and made National Insurance contributions and are now living in Australia?

 Note: Any UK Pension income, including the state pension is assessable for income tax in Australia, however it would currently sit under the tax-free threshold if you have no other income (or are drawing tax free from Super)

 In 2016 The UK Government announced class 2 NICs were to be abolished from April 2018.
 However due to the impact this was going to have on self-employed individuals in the UK (engine of many regional economies) the Government deferred this until April 2019.
 The policy paper was subsequently withdrawn in September 2018.
 However, it would be unwise to assume that the exchequer isn’t actively reviewing this as the cost of the state pension ways very heavily on the UK’s budget at £101.198 billion in 2020/21 and has nearly doubled in 15 years, see chart below.

 Government expenditure on state pension in nominal terms in the United Kingdom from 2000/01 to 2020/21 (in million GBP)

 - call me cynical, though if as expected non-residents become subject to the same costs as most UK residents, or those not meeting the conditions attached to class 2 NICs, the cost of each year’s contribution could increase from £163.80 to £821.60.

-- current processing time for the Government to process additional contributions is 6-8 months.
+- current processing time for the Government to process additional contributions is up to 12 months.